 On that note, without further ado, here is (in my opinion) the best vegan eggnog alternative I’ve ever tried (trust me, make this once and you’ll never buy store-bought vegan eggnog i.e. Silk soy ever again).

-*Second disclaimer: I’d sincerely rather you purchase a store-bought vegan version over dairy/egg-based eggnog, any day :)
+*Second disclaimer: I’d sincerely rather you purchase a store-bought vegan version over dairy/egg-based eggnog, however :)

 Cashew-Less, Soy-Free Vegan Eggnog